Mehmet Oz: Medical claims and controversies

-Oz was heavily criticized by Senator Claire McCaskill in a hearing on consumer fraud in diet product advertising.
+Senator Claire McCaskill criticizes Oz during a hearing on consumer fraud in diet product advertising in 2014.

-While Oz himself has not been found to be involved in medical weight loss scams, he has made statements that were exploited by scammers who have used his image and quotes to sell products falsely marketed for weight loss.
+While Oz himself is not involved in medical weight loss scams, he has made statements that scammers have exploited to sell products falsely marketed for weight loss.
 During a 2014 Senate hearing on consumer protection, Senator Claire McCaskill said that "the scientific community is almost monolithic against you" for airing segments on weight loss products that are later cited in advertisements, concluding that Oz plays a role, intentional or not, in perpetuating these scams.
 McCaskill expressed concern with Oz that he was "melding medical advice, news, and entertainment in a way that harms consumers."
 He has been a spokesman and advisor for the website RealAge.com, which The New York Times has criticized for its pharmaceutical marketing practices.

-In 2012, Oz entered into an arrangement with Usana Health Sciences, a multi-level marketing dietary supplement manufacturer, which has been accused of being a pyramid scheme.
-Oz was paid over $50 million over a five year period to promote Usana products on his show.
+In 2012, Oz entered into an arrangement with USANA Health Sciences, a multi-level marketing dietary supplement manufacturer, which has been accused of being a pyramid scheme.
+Oz was paid over $50 million over five years to promote USANA products on his show.

 During the COVID-19 pandemic, Oz's television appearances influenced Trump's decision-making, and he became an informal advisor to the Trump administration.
 Oz had promoted the use of hydroxychloroquine, an antimalarial drug, as a cure for COVID-19 on more than 25 Fox News broadcasts in March and April 2020.
 Trump claimed to be taking the drug in May 2020.
 In June 2020, the Food and Drug Administration revoked emergency use authorization of hydroxychloroquine, saying that it was "no longer reasonable to believe" that the drug was effective against COVID-19 or that its benefits outweighed "known and potential risks".
 Oz also owns at least $630,000 of stock in two companies that manufacture or distribute hydroxychloroquine, Thermo Fisher and McKesson Corporation.

 In April 2020, Oz appeared on Fox News with Sean Hannity and said that reopening schools in the United States might be worth the increased number of deaths it would cause.
 Referencing an article published in the medical journal The Lancet, Oz said, "I just saw a nice piece in The Lancet [medical journal] arguing that the opening of schools may only cost us 2–3% in terms of total mortality."
 Oz's comments provoked a backlash online, and he apologized, saying he had misspoken and that his goal was "to get our children safely back to school."